Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Texas and its opponents have scored at least 61 points -- this matchup's over/under -- just once this year.
+- Texas and its opponents have not yet combined for more than 61.5 points -- this matchup's point total -- in a game this year.

-- The two teams combine to average 79 points per game, 18 more than the over/under in this contest.
+- The two teams combine to average 79 points per game, 17.5 more than the total in this contest.

-- This contest's over/under is 20.4 points greater than the 40.6 these two squads combine to surrender per game this season.
+- This contest's over/under is 20.9 points greater than the 40.6 these two squads combine to allow per game this season.

-- The average total in Longhorns games this season is 55.7, 5.3 points fewer than Saturday's over/under of 61 .
+- Longhorns games have an average total of 55.7 points this season, 5.8 fewer than Saturday's over/under.

 Texas Stats and Trends

-- When Texas records more than 21.3 points, it is 2-0 against the spread and 2-0 overall.
+- Texas is 2-0 against the spread and 2-0 overall this season when the team notches more than 21.3 points.

-- The Longhorns have three giveaways this season, while the Red Raiders have five takeaways .
+- This year, the Longhorns have three turnovers, two fewer than the Red Raiders have takeaways (5).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.